viktormishyn/patterns-python/README.md

 Creating many identical objects individually is expensive in terms of computing power.
 Good alternative - cloning, because it makes a copy in the memory space instead of building individual objects respectively, from scratch the usual way.
 Create a prototypical instance first, clone it whenever you need the replica

+# STRUCTURAL PATTERNS

+### **DECORATOR**

+Allows users to add new features to existing objects without changing their structures

+### **PROXY**

+Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.

+### **ADAPTER**

+Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.

+### **COMPOSITE**

+The composite pattern describes a group of objects that are treated the same way as a single instance of the same type of object.

+### **BRIDGE**

+Bridge is used when we need to decouple an abstraction from its implementation so that the two can vary independently.